jmsanders55/ps239t-final-project/README.md

 2. 02_Final_Project_line_graph.png: Grouped Line Plot displays trends in Top 100 NCAA Recruits' high school type from 2010 to 2020.
 3. 03_Top producing HS.png: Table displaying the Top 10 producing high schools of NCAA Recruits from 2010-2020
 4. 04_Top colleges.png: Table displaying the Top 10 colleges NCAA Recruits commit to

-## More Information

-While I set up the Python code to loop year as a string in the webpage (from 2010-2020), I was unable to successfully scrape multiple pages into a single data frame.
-I attempted several combinations of code to loop the scraped data, including the sleep() function from the time module and the randint() function from the random module, unfortunately neither worked.
-For the sake of this project, I re-ran the original Python script simply changing the years to scrape data for each class and write to an individual csv.
-Then I combined each year's csv to a single document with years from 2010-2020.
-Moving forward, I will revisit this to ascertain how to revise the Python code to scrape from multiple websites in a single data frame.